areleu/vencopy/docs/software/functions.rst

-..
-VencoPy documentation master file, created by sphinx-quickstart on Tue Feb  4 09:27:27 2020.
+.. venco.py documentation master file, created by sphinx-quickstart on Tue Feb  4 09:27:27 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.